gilmore-lab/brain-behavior-data/clean/clean-evolution-of-self--control-data.md

 1. Import both the csv files
 2. Change column names to make it shorter and more specific
+3. Merge both data files to make one file altogether

 ``` r
 cyl_task <- read_csv("../data/csv/Cylinder.csv")